davooos/ANNI-Discord-Bot/README.md

    `Set-ExecutionPolicy RemoteSigned`
 4. Then, install the following dependencies within the virtual environment:
    - Linux/Unix system:\
-   `.venv/bin/pip install pyyaml discord httpx audioop-lts apscheduler`
+   `.venv/bin/pip install pyyaml discord httpx python-dotenv apscheduler`
    - Windows system(CMD):\
    `pip install pyyaml discord httpx audioop-lts apscheduler`
-5. A YAML file named `.bot.yaml` must also be created in the root of the project directory with the following line inside:\
+5. A file named `.env` must also be created in the root of the project directory with the following line inside:\
-   `token: YOUR_BOT_TOKEN`
+   `token:"YOUR_BOT_TOKEN"`
 6. Now, you can start the bot by running the `main.py` file with the Python interpreter:
    - Linux/Unix system:\
    `.venv/bin/python main.py`